ZahraArj/SLAM-papers/06_LOAM.md

 | :full_moon: Note: Convolution is a mathematical way of combining two signals to form a third signal.
 This means that the filter convolves around the input volume by shifting n unit at a time.
 Equal to product of the Fourier Transforms of the functions |
 | --- |

+### Feature Point Extraction
+* The points in a scan are sorted based on the c values (maximum c’s: edge points, minimum c’s: planar points.) (larger or smaller than a threshold,)
+* To evenly distribute the feature points within the environment:  separate a scan into four identical subregions.
+(Each subregion: maximally 2 edge points and 4 planar points. )
+* the number of selected points does not exceed the maximum.
 * selecting feature points
 * unreliable:
     * avoid points whose surrounded points are selected